Eternyte/Sudoku/README.md

 - [ ] An additional color to signify original digits.
 - [ ] Show possible digits for each cell.
 - [ ] Actual difficulty logic when removing tiles.
+- [ ] Clicking outside the grids deselects.
+- [ ] Remove the deselect button.
+- [ ] Merge keyboard elimination keys.
+- [ ] Implement some form of initial selection for keyboard.